On this website you will find the texts adopted by the parliamentary assembly, its public working papers (“the Documents”) and the Assembly records.

 (NB: numbering of resolutions and recommendations is continuous from 1951 onwards, orders as from 1953)

 - Committee reports are prepared by rapporteurs, approved in committee and tabled for discussion by the Assembly either at a part-session or at a meeting of the Standing Committee.
-A report normally contains one or more draft texts ( a recommendations or opinion addressed to the Committee of Ministers and/or a resolution).
+A report normally contains one or more draft texts (a recommendation or opinion addressed to the Committee of Ministers and/or a resolution).
 These texts are the only part of the report which is voted on in committee and may be subsequently amended by the Assembly in the plenary.
-The explanatory memorandum, prepared on the authority of the rapporteur, sets out the committee's reasons for the proposals in the substantive text.
+The explanatory memorandum, prepared on the authority of the rapporteur, sets out the committee’s reasons for the proposals in the substantive text.
 A brief summary of the issues addressed and responses proposed appears on the first page.

 - Motions for a recommendation or resolution have to be tabled by twenty or more members of the Assembly belonging to at least five national delegations.
 Motions are then referred to committees for report and possibly to other committees for opinion.